Utashinai: Geography

 Penkeutashunai River, a tributary of Ishikari River, flows through Utashinai.
 There is Mount Kamoi on the northwest of the city.

 Name

 The name is derived from the Ainu ota-us-nay (オタウㇱナイ) meaning "River connected to a sandy beach".

 Demographics

-As of December 31, 2020, the city had an population of 3,019, with 1,788 households, and a density of 62 persons per km2.
+As of December 31, 2020, the city had a population of 3,019, with 1,788 households, and a density of 62 persons per km2.
 The total area of the city is 55.99 km2.
 The population of Utashinai has been declining very rapidly for the past 80 years.